UWB-Biocomputing/Graphitti/docs/User/quickstart.md

 The following options are available:

 - `-c, --configfile=<configfile>`: Specifies the filepath for the parameter configuration file.
 This file is required.
-- `-i, --stimulusfile=<stimulusfile>`: Specifies the filepath for the stimulus input file.
+- `-i, --inputfile=<stimulusfile>`: Specifies the filepath for the stimulus input file.
 This file is required.
 - `-d, --deserializefile=<deserializefile>`: Specifies the filepath for simulation deserialization.
 Enabling this option allows you to deserialize a previous simulation.
 - `-s, --serializefile=<serializefile>`: Specifies the filepath for simulation serialization.
 Enabling this option allows you to serialize the simulation.
 - `-g, --device=<GPU device ID>`: Specifies the ID of the GPU device to be used.
 Available only when the